 Sikkim: Evacuation of stranded tourists begins from Lachung

-The Border Roads Organisation (BRO) is restoring the road network to facilitate vehicular traffic to and from Mangan district at the earliest, the officials added.
+The Border Roads Organisation (BRO) is carrying out the restoration of the road network to facilitate vehicular traffic to and from Mangan district at the earliest, the officials added.

 At least six people have been killed in Sikkim due to landslides triggered by heavy rain over the past few days.
 The natural calamity has also damaged properties and disrupted power and food supplies and mobile networks in several areas, officials said.